ibm-cloud-docs/billing-usage/billing-faq.md

 * For all other accounts, you can remove a credit card and switch to a different payment method by clicking **Pay with Other** > **Submit change request**.
 To complete the change, review and update the support case that is created for you.
 * If you manage your payment method on a separate billing platform, you can remove your credit card by going to [{{site.data.keyword.IBM_notm}} Billing](https://myibm.ibm.com/billing/){: external}.

+## How do I change the invoice currency from US Dollars to my local currency?
+{: #localcurrency}
+{: faq}

+To request to be invoiced in your local currency, complete the Monthly Payment Method form on the [Payments](/billing/payments){: external} page.
+If your account supports another currency, you can request this change in the Payment Currency section.

+An account that is invoiced in a currency other than US Dollars can't be converted to US Dollar invoicing.
+{: note}

 ## What is Business Continuity Insurance?
 {: #BCI-invoice}